 Refinancing to consolidate debts

-If you are considering to refinance your loan in order to consolidate your debts you should first calculate the combined amount of debts that you want to consolidate.
+If you are considering refinancing your loan in order to consolidate your debts you might want to first calculate the combined amount of debts that you want to consolidate.
 You then need to include this amount in the cost of your new loan.
 By calculating the combined monthly repayments of all your existing debts and then calculating monthly repayments of your refinanced home loan you will be able to see if consolidating your debts will be worth it in the long run.

 Refinancing to pay for renovations or a holiday

 You can refinance your mortgage to access the equity in your home if you need money to undertake renovations on your property, or even take a holiday.
 To determine the amount of equity you have in your home you need to take the value of your property and then minus the difference of what you still owe.
 This is the dollar amount of the portion of the property that you own.